oberoir080/Machine-Learning-CSE343/README.md

 # ML-Assignments

 Each assignment folder contains code, data, and a detailed report.
-> **Note:** This project was completed as part of the coursework for Machine Learning (CSE343) at IIIT Delhi, taught by Dr. Jainendra Shukla in the Monsoon 2024 semester.
+> **Note:** These assignments were completed as part of the coursework for Machine Learning (CSE343) at IIIT Delhi, taught by Dr. Jainendra Shukla in the Monsoon 2024 semester.

 ---